Back to Blog

 Join my virtual parent support group

-It can also sometimes be validated and heard by other parents who’ve also been through it or are going through it.
-In my virtual parent support group, we focus on:
+It can also sometimes be validating to be around and heard by other parents who’ve also been through it or are going through it.
+In my current virtual parent support group, we focus on:

 Thank you for reading.
 You’ve got this.
 I’ll see you next month!